Gulf Synthetics Deck Revive Review 4.8/5 (73)

-Traditional deck stains, deck paints, and deck sealers just put a new color on old splinters, cracks, and nailheads and have to be re-applied annually.
+Traditional deck stains, paints, and sealers just apply a new color to old splinters, cracks, and nailheads and have to be reapplied annually.
 Deck Revive actually fills in cracks and knots, locks down splinters and nailheads, and provides a new slip-resistant textured surface that lasts for years.

 Scope: Test comparison of Rust-Oleum Deck Restore, Behr Deck Over, and Gulf Synthetics DeckRevive.